Beakerboy/VBA-SQL-Library/README.md

 The SQL statement can be easily reused with different user-supplied values for the ID without the need to recreate the object.

 ### Insert
 The SQLInsert Object has many options.
-Items in bold are required
+Items in bold are required.
  * .Table     = __table__
  * .Fields    = Array(__field1__, _field2_, ...)
  * .Values    = Array(__value1__, _value2_, ...)